msnliu/Client-Server-Application/README.md

 Op '0' = Account Login, e.g. 0|wayne123 --> User with ID wayne123 logged in (need to be created at first)

 Op '1' = Account Creation, e.g. 1|John --> Creates an account with username John, and an ID will be supplemented.
-(Avoid same user name)
+(Avoid same user name, and such format has to be followed and try to aviod adding '|' in the name)

 Op '2' = List User, e.g., 2|J.hn --> returns list of user whose name is J*hn.
 Or 2 --> returns list of all users

-Op '3'  = Send Message to a particular user, e.g., 3|accountID|Amount --> returns updated balance; If the user is not logged in
+Op '3'  = Send Message to a particular user, e.g., 3|accountID|Amount --> returns updated balance; If the user is not logged in, send message to his mailbox so that they are ready to be deliveried once upon request (will return a note if user does not exist)

-Op '4' = View underlivered message, e.g. 4|accountID --> View all undelivery message for a user with id accountID when he/she is logged off
+Op '4' = View underlivered message, e.g. 4|accountID --> View all undelivery message for a user with id accountID when he/she is logged off (will return a note if user does not exist)

-Op '5' = Delete Account, e.g. 5|accountID --> Delete Account with accountID
+Op '5' = Delete Account, e.g. 5|accountID --> Delete Account with accountID (will return a note if user does not exist)

-Op 'quit' or 'bye' = Logged off.
-Similar to delete account but the information is kept in the server so that people can still message you, and you can use Op '0' to relogin.
+Op 'bye' = Logged off.
+Similar to delete account but the information is kept in the server so that people can still message you in the mailbox, and you can use Op '0' to relogin.

 ### Test